repnz/windbg-cheat-sheet/README.md

 - .reload to reload symbols of loaded modules.
 Typically used to load symbols of modules that weren't loaded before
 - You may want to use <code>!sym noisy</code> to diagnose symbol loading errors.
 - .reload /u - unload symbols.
-This is used to release the .pdb file of compiled code
+This is used to release the .pdb file of compiled code.
+  - Sometimes it's needed to forcefully close handles to PDB files because WinDbg does not close them.

 ```
 kd> !sym noisy